muratk3n/thirdwave/en/README.md

 ---

-The song The Unpossible: "We have the word impossible, but we need to differentiate between two sorts of things.
+From the song *The Unpossible*: "We have the word impossible, but we need to differentiate between two sorts of things.
 The impossible is that which by definition can never be done.
 We need another word: unpossible"

 ---